Subway (restaurant): History

-Foundation and early years
+20th century: Foundation and expansion

 In 1965, Fred DeLuca borrowed $1,000 from his friend Peter Buck to start "Pete's Drive-In: Super Submarine Sandwiches" at 3851 Main Street in Bridgeport, Connecticut, and in the following year, they formed Doctor's Associates Inc. to oversee operations of the restaurants as the franchise expanded.
 The holding company derives its name from DeLuca's goal to earn enough from the business to pay tuition for medical school, as well as Buck's having a doctorate in physics.
 In 1968, the sandwich shop was renamed Subway.
 In 1976, a franchise operation began with a restaurant in Wallingford, Connecticut.

 The first Subway on the West Coast was opened in Fresno, California, in 1978.
 The first Subway outside of North America opened in Bahrain in December 1984.
 The first Subway in Canada opened in St. John's in 1986.
 The first Subway in the United Kingdom opened in Brighton in 1996.

 In 1989, Subway acquired Cajun Joe's, a Boston, Massachusetts-based chain which sold fried chicken and Cajun cuisine.
 The venture proved unsuccessful, and most were closed by the end of the 1990s.

-Development since the 2000s
+21st century

+2000s: Fast growing franchise

 In 2004, Subway began opening stores in Walmart supercenters, and surpassed the number of McDonald's locations inside U.S. Walmart stores in 2007.
 Since 2007, Subway has consistently ranked in the Entrepreneur Franchise 500.

-In 2015, it ranked third on the "Top Global Franchises" list, and first as the "Fastest Growing Franchise."
+2010s: Fred DeLuca dies

 At the end of 2010, Subway became the largest fast food chain worldwide– with 33,749 restaurants; 1,012 more than McDonald's.
+In 2015, Subway ranked third on the "Top Global Franchises" list, and first as the "Fastest Growing Franchise."